BillyDM/awesome-audio-dsp/PLUGIN_APIS.md

   - Support: Same as VST2 above.
   - Distribution: You can only distribute your plugins or host as open source under either the [`GPLv2`] or [`GPLv3`] license.
 Though again, this is a gray legal area so I would be weary.
   - SDK source: [`Vestige Header File`]

-## VST3 (aka VST version 3)
-  - Why?: This plugin standard is widely used and has excellent support in most modern commercial DAWs.
-  - Why Not?: Requires a signed license agreement with Steinberg in order to distribute commercial (closed source) VST3 plugins (or to host VST3 plugins in a closed source host).
-Also, the standard is based on a large and complicated C++ codebase, and Steinberg is not on-board with people distributing bindings to other languages (like [`Rust`]).
-  - License: Proprietary / [`GPLv3`]
-  - Platforms: Linux, Mac, Windows
-  - Support: Supported by most modern commercial DAWs (with notable exception of Apple's DAW Logic) and a few open source DAWs.
-  - Distribution - If you are distributing your plugin with the [`GPLv3`] open source license (or host VST3 plugins with your own [`GPLv3`] host), then you do not need to have a signed license agreement with Steinberg.
-However, if you want to distribute your plugin closed source (for commercial purposes) or create a closed-source host, then you need to get a signed [`VST3 License Agreement`].
-    - Also note that Steinberg has a history of changing their license agreements for however they see fit (like they did when they stopped giving out VST2 licenses).
-If you want to ever distribute plugins commercially, I would advise to get a license agreement as soon as possible before Steinberg changes their mind.
-  - SDK download: [`VST3 SDK`]

 ## AUv2/AUv3 (aka AU or Audio Units, version 2 and 3)
   - License: [`Apache 2.0`]